 - Guide 1: How to Remove VirTool:Win32/Obfuscator.XX from Windows.

-- Guide 2: Get rid of VirTool:Win32/Obfuscator.XX from Mac OS X.
+- Guide 2: Get rid of VirTool:Win32/Obfuscator.XX on Mac OS X.

-- Guide 3: Remove VirTool:Win32/Obfuscator.XX from Google Chrome.
+- Guide 3: Remove VirTool:Win32/Obfuscator.XX in Google Chrome.

 - Guide 4: Erase VirTool:Win32/Obfuscator.XX from Mozilla Firefox.